eguidotti/website/content/authors/admin/_index.md

     icon_pack: fab
     link: https://orcid.org/0000-0002-8961-6623

-# Enter email to display Gravatar (if Gravatar enabled in Config)
+# # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'emanuele.guidotti@unine.ch'
+# email: ''

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am postdoctoral researcher with the Institute of Finance at USI Lugano.
+I am a postdoctoral researcher in Finance at USI Lugano with a solid quantitative background and an interdisciplinary mindset.
+I obtained my B.Sc. in Physics and M.Sc. in Quantitative Finance from the University of Milan.
+I hold a Ph.D. in Finance from the University of Neuchâtel.
+I am also a partner at Algo Finance Sagl (a software house startup developing algorithms for the asset management industry) and a member of the YUIMA team (an international research team in Computational Statistics affiliated with the Japan Science and Technology Agency CREST).

+My research interests include financial markets, data science, and artificial intelligence.
+My work has been published in top venues in these fields (Journal of Financial Economics, Nature Scientific Data, and Neural Information Processing Systems).
+Currently, I am developing a theory of price formation in financial markets, which I plan to use to study empirically how the growing adoption of artificial intelligence in trading may impact prices, understand whether and how this may lead to a disconnection with fundamental values, and assess potential policy implications.

 [Download CV](uploads/cv.pdf)